 Insurance can be expensive for new drivers

 One of the main factors to determine the price of car insurance is age and experience.
 The longer you drive and build up your no claim discount or bonus, the lower your premiums will be.
-If you’re aged 17-24 you can buy our young driver insurance called SMART WHEELS, where we install a black box to help you drive safely and earn rewards.
+If you’re aged 17-24 you can buy our young driver insurance called SMART WHEELS, where we install a black box to help you drive safely.
+The safer you drive, the bigger the discount you can earn off your renewal.

 How to lower car costs: